Discover the Rewards of Being a Team Member

 Be ready to listen and solve conflicts as they arise.

 Be true.
 Remember, these are wishes that have been entrusted to you.
-Do your best to ensure they are carried out as accurately as possible.
+Do your best to ensure they are carried out in their interests.